Caledonia station (Grand Trunk Railway): History

 At this point, an extended freight and maintenance room was added to the west end of the building.
 Also at this time, the then popular red "insul-brick" was used to cover up the Grand Trunk colour Scheme of beige and park green.
 The Station operated under CN Rail until October 1957 when they canceled passenger service to Caledonia, Cayuga, Port Dover, Hagersville, and Jarvis.
 The last "Port Dover Granny" to stop at Caledonia was on October 26, 1957.
 Parcel and freight service continued until November 1977.
 CN used the station as a maintenance depot up to the mid-1980s after which it fell into disrepair.

 In August 1996 CN filed notice to abandon and demolish the station, and subsequently sell off the land on which it stood.
 Ron Clark of Caledonia purchased the station and donated it to the Special Projects Committee of the Caledonia & Regional Chamber of Commerce, which then formed a Grand Trunk Station Society to maintain the building.
 Extensive work was done, including new foundations, roof, and restoring the original beige and park Green wooden siding from the Grand Trunk era.
 The official opening of the newly restored station was held November 27, 1997, fourteen months after work began by the 'Grand Trunk Train Crew'.

-The restored station now accommodates a Grand Trunk Railway Museum, offices for the Caledonia & Regional Chamber of Commerce, and a meeting room for community organizations.
+The restored station now accommodates a Grand Trunk Railway Museum, offices for the Caledonia & Regional Chamber of Commerce, rental space, and a meeting room for community organizations.